Probing Conceptual Understanding of Large Visual-Language Models: Benchmark Results

-\textbf{Some objects benefit from the presence of others, but most are better off without:} Figure \ref{fig:coocccurence_all} shows the overall results for when the background and all other objects but one are removed, averaged over either filler (top) or model (bottom).
+\textbf{Some objects benefit from the presence of others, but most are better off without:} Figure \ref{fig:coocccurence_all} shows the overall results for when the background and all other objects but one are removed, averaged over either filler (left) or model (middle).
 When averaging over filler, models appear to be more robust when detecting one object as opposed to multiple objects in an image.
-When averaging scores over models, the robustness $\gamma^r$ tends to be over 1 when comparing to the background removed image $\tilde{x_1}$, indicating models improve when objects are in isolation.
+When averaging scores over models, $\gamma^r$ tends to be over 1 when comparing to the background removed image $\tilde{x_1}$, indicating models improve when objects are in isolation.
+This case is especially prominent for ALIGN.
 This indicates that models may be distracted from background information rather than using it for object recognition.
-In order to better understand what objects models are using background with more than others, we categorize objects into sub-categories as shown in Figure \ref{fig:coocccurence_all} (c).
+In order to better understand what objects models are using background with more than others, we categorize objects into sub-categories as shown in Figure \ref{fig:probe-b-something}.
 The object-types that models struggle with most appear to be large objects used in a common setting, such as ``ovens'' for appliances and ``sink'' for fixtures.
 This may indicate that there is some context used but for certain objects more than others.

 \textbf{Summary} (1) Models tend to not use context in order to recognize multiple objects but (2) for some individual objects, models do use context.
-(3) These models are typically robust to a change in background where models like ViLT and BridgeTower are more susceptible to a particular patch being changed.
-(4) When objects are placed in random scenery that violates-expectation, models still perform similarly to when the original background is there, this may indicate that overall, models are not learning conceptual maps relating objects to their context.
+(3) These models are typically robust to a change in background where models like ViLT, ALIGN, and BridgeTower are more susceptible to a particular patch being changed.
+(4) When objects are placed in random scenery that violates-expectation, models still perform similarly to when the original background is there.
+This may indicate that overall, models are not learning conceptual maps relating objects to their context.